daattali/beautiful-jekyll/ThePlace.md

 ![alt text](pantia.jpg)

 ## Cocha Cashu Biological Station
 [The Cocha Cashu Biological Station](http://cochacashu.sandiegozooglobal.org) (CCBS) is a well known internationally tropical field station.
-This station is situated in a vast region minimally impacted by man, providing critical insights into the biodiversity and processes of a healthy, intact rainforest.
+This station is situated in a vast region minimally impacted by man, providingg critical insights into the biodiversity and processes of a healthy, intact rainforest.

 ## Manu videos